genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

-you click "No", the file will not be linked into the group folder but the group's users will still be able to find the file through the File Search box (for instance, if you tell them the accession of the file), in File Provenance and through the Experiment Browser.
+you click "No", the file will not be linked into the group folder but the group's users will still be able to find the file through the File Search box (for instance, if you tell them the accession of the file), in File Provenance and through the Data Browser.

 Each group has an associated group folder which you can access from the File Manager under "Shared with me" in the left-hand side panel.